atrain42/atrain42/README.md

 - Learning Next.js and how to pass data from the server to the client
 - Improving my React.js skills and diving deeper into more advanced concepts
 - Learning Tailwind.css in order to write CSS more efficiently
-- Best practices to increase web performance
+- Learning best practices to increase web performance

 ### My current Frontend tech stack includes: